How do I enrol my child

 Enrolment Requirement - Steps to ensure your application can be processed.

-It is necessary to complete and return the application forms and supporting documents including
+It is necessary to complete and return the application forms and supporting documents as outlined below.

 Enrolment Protocol